stevensouza/automon/README.md

 The [examples](https://github.com/stevensouza/automon/tree/master/examples) directory
 shows how to invoke your programs using both LTW, and BTW.

 **Load Time Weaving** (LTW) also involves providing an ajc-aop.xml config file.
-Review [config files](https://github.com/stevensouza/automon/tree/master/examples/config) for more information on them.
+Review the [config files](https://github.com/stevensouza/automon/tree/master/examples/config) for more information on them.
+The following maven projects generate java jars that each have *.sh scripts that allow you to run them with LTW.

+* [helloworld_unwoven_jamon](https://github.com/stevensouza/automon/tree/master/helloworld_unwoven_jamon) - A simple program monitored
+with Jamon.
+If you pass a command line argument to run the program in a loop the program will run long enough that you can look at the Jamon metrics MBeans in the Jconsole.
+* [unwoven_jdk](https://github.com/stevensouza/automon/tree/master/unwoven_jdk) - A simple program that when used with LTW will monitor
+Java IO, Http requests, and JDBC calls.

 **Build Time Weaving** (BTW) - And finally if you want to use Build Time Weaving in your maven build process refer to these BTW sample projects: